Mystery surrounds death of USF student found dead in Tesla

 MORE: Katie Meyer's memorial planned on soccer field she used to play

-Liang left on road trip to Irvine on Feb 28, but then lost touch with family who reported him missing, his brother wrote in an Instagram post.
+Liang left on road trip to Irvine on Feb 28, but then lost touch with family who reported him missing, his brother, Jerry Liang, wrote in an Instagram post.

-His brother described the "erratic nature" of Christopher Liang's trip, along with the fact that the young man had some mental health issues.

-His brother wrote that he was "terrified and heartbroken" and regularly posted updates of concern, asking people for help to locate Christopher.
+Jerry Liang wrote that Christopher embarked on an "impulsive" trip Feb.
+28 from San Francisco to Irvine.
+He told his family and friends he was on Highway 5.

 Advertisement